Description

 - NEC control codes

-- Includes IR receiver module for use with uC
+- Includes IR receiver module for use with MCU

-- Includes IR transmitter LED for implementing IR control via a uC
+- Includes IR transmitter LED for implementing IR control via an MCU

 - Includes battery

 The IR remote has a minimum control range of about 8 meters (24 feet).
 It comes with a CR2025 battery installed.
-Just be sure to pull out the plastic insert tab to enable the battery.
+Just be sure to pull out the plastic insert tab sticking out of the end of the remote to enable the battery.

 The remote uses NEC codes.
 The specific hex codes used for each remote control button are listed in the table below.
-When used within a program, hex codes use the prefix ‘0x’ to signify they are a hex value, so the ‘1’ button would be written as ‘0xFFA25D’ within a program.
-If a button is held down, a repeat code of 0xFFFFFF is sent for as long as the button is held down.
+When used within a program, hex codes use the prefix ‘0x’ to signify they are a hex value, so the ‘1’ button would be written as ‘0x45’ within a program.

 IR Remote Control Codes